annabaeee/fwoc-project-ss2024/README.md

 We also changed how the movies are displayed.
 In our original concept they were displayed by category on all pages, however it was a lot easier to just have one type of movies/shows (e.g. trending) displayed on a page.

 1. Unzip the file
-3. Go to https://www.themoviedb.org and create an account
+3. Go to https://www.themoviedb.org and create an account (or log in if you already have one)
 4. Copy your API Read Access Token (NOT API Key!!!)
 5. Create a .env file in the project folder and input the following:
     VITE_API_TOKEN=your_token_here